 I can already imagine the colour of his face right now; just a darker shade of violet.
 Technically, it does seem impossible for a human being to do that.
 Perhaps it would be better if he consults his physician.
 His blood pressure must be high again.

 Despite my obvious dislike for my uncle, he is right.

 Tonight is a school night and I should get some rest.
 Tonight, the criminals run free in Little Whinging, but not for long because just for tonight, crime gets a stay of execution.

 Also, I have a maths test tomorrow.

+His gaze is like a hawk observing its prey, waiting, waiting and possibly waiting some more to make its first mistake, and then suddenly, the hawk strikes.
 It explains why Apu had the highest shoplifting arrest rate in town.
 He's good.
 So good in fact, the local gang made it an initiation test for its newest members to steal something from the 'Indian with the crazy eyes'.

 Suddenly, I could feel his attention shift towards another patron in the store.

 "Hey, put that back down!"
 Apu shouts at the young teenager.